apache/pulsar-site/versioned_docs/version-3.0.x/getting-started-docker.md

 </Tabs>
 ````

-If you want to change Pulsar configurations and start Pulsar, run the following command by passing environment variables with the `PULSAR_PREFIX_` prefix.
+If you want to **change Pulsar configurations and start Pulsar**, run the following command by passing environment variables with the `PULSAR_PREFIX_` prefix.
 See [default configuration file](https://github.com/apache/pulsar/blob/e6b12c64b043903eb5ff2dc5186fe8030f157cfc/conf/standalone.conf) for more details.

 ````mdx-code-block
 <Tabs groupId="os-choice"